Poland · tool

 Destination-specific tips

-• While credit cards are widely accepted, carrying some Polish Zloty (PLN) is advisable for smaller purchases, market stalls, and some public transport.
+- •While credit cards are widely accepted, it's wise to carry some Polish Zloty (PLN) for smaller shops, markets, and public transport.

 Plan the rest of your Krakow trip